danielmarschall/filter_foundry/Obfuscation.md

 Defined in **ff.h**, implemented in **obfusc.c**:

-    // Implements Obfusc V6.
+    // Implements Obfusc V7.
-    // Returns a seed that needs to be stored in the executable code. uint64_t obfusc(PARM_T* pparm);
+    // Returns a seed1 and seed2 which need to be stored in the executable code. obfusc(PARM_T* pparm, uint64_t* out_initial_seed, uint64_t* out_initial_seed2);

     // In V1+V2: Seed is hardcoded
     // In V3:    Seed is in PARM (field "unknown2")
-    // In V4-V6: Seed is in the program code and will me modified with a binary search+replace void deobfusc(PARM_T* pparm);
+    // In V4-V7: Seed is in the program code and will me modified with a binary search+replace void deobfusc(PARM_T* pparm);

+### Obfuscation "Version 7"

+Introduced in **Filter Foundry 1.7.0.17**

+Now, there are two 64-bit seeds:

+Initial seed 1: `0x7416972a52830517` (is in the code segment) Initial seed 2: `0xEF87A2F13E1F2186` (is in the data segment)

+First, XOR-Shift64 using seed 2, then ROL shift, then XOR-Shift32 like in Obfusc V6.

 ### Obfuscation "Version 6"